FlowFuse/website/src/handbook/product/feedback.md

 -General Inquiry: for tickets not covered by any of the other ticket types.

--Product Performance Issue: for problems with the performance of particular features.
+- Product Performance Issue: for problems with the performance of particular features.

 -Dashboard Issue: for issues specifically with Dashboard.